HOW WE PROGRAMME

 • Producibility: Cast size, set, venue choice, marketing and PR campaigns, plans for funding or already attached.

-We aim to respond within 8 weeks, if you don’t hear from us then please do nudge!
+We aim to respond within 12 weeks of your submission.
+We’re a very small team but if you don’t hear from us then please do nudge!

 If we think the submission is at a good stage of development and identifies with our artistic vision, then we will respond with a view to take your submission further.